CMOS amplifier: Multi-stage amplifiers

 In some applications, like switched capacitor filters or integrators, and different types of analog-to-digital converters, having high gain (70-80 dB) is needed, and achieving the required gain sometimes is impossible with single-stage amplifiers.
 This is more serious in modern CMOS technologies, which transistors have smaller output resistance due to shorter channel length.
 To achieve high gain as well as high output swing, multi-stage amplifiers have been invented.
 To implement two-stage amplifier, one can use FC amplifier as the first stage and a common source amplifier as the second stage.
 Also, to implement four-stage amplifier, 3 common source amplifier can be cascaded with FC amplifier.
 It should be mentioned that to drive large capacitive loads or small resistive loads, the output stage should be class AB.
 For example, common source amplifier with class AB behavior can be used as the final stage in three-stage amplifier to not only improve drive capability, but also gain.
 Class AB amplifier can be used as a column driver in LCDs.

 Stability in two-stage amplifiers

 Unlike single-stage amplifiers, multi-stage amplifiers usually have 3 or more poles and if they are used in feedback networks, the closed loop system is probably unstable.
-To have stable behavior in multi-stage amplifiers, it is necessary to use compensation network.
+To have stable behavior in multi-stage amplifiers, it is necessary to use a compensation network.
 The main goal of compensation network is to modify transfer function of the system in such a way to achieve enough PM.
 So, by the use of compensation network, we should get frequency response similar to what we showed for single-stage amplifiers.
 In single-stage amplifiers, capacitive load is connected to the output node, which dominant pole happens there, and increasing its value improves PM.
 So, it acts like a compensation capacitor (network).
 To compensate multi-stage amplifiers, compensation capacitor is usually used to move dominant pole to lower frequency to achieve enough PM.